LikaD/LikaD/README.md

 - I’m @LikaD
-- I’m interested in gamedev, level desigh, 3d modeling
+- I’m interested in gamedev and level desigh

 lol